D9ping/IpAddressExpress/README.md

 ### Questions and Answers

 ###### Do you have a precompiled binary?
-No, it's still in heavy development.
+No, it's still in development.
-Besides compiling the binary yourself can create a more optimized binary for the processor you are using.
+Compiling the binary yourself can create a more optimized binary for the processor you are using.

 ###### What is the maximum downtime for my server if my dynamic public ip address changes?
 It depends on how often you run the publicipchangedetector program for detecting your public ip change.